zmikez/The_IT_Guide/The_Guide.md

 -   There is a point at which the increase in teamwork **decreases** the productivity of ALL individuals in the team.
 Team size and function should be designed and regualted with purpose.

--   'Militant' cries and demand for teamwork must be looked at with suspection.
+-   'Militant' cries and demand for teamwork must be looked at with suspicion.
     -   Cries for team work typically hide incompatency.

     -   The louder the cry for teamwork, the less capable that person is.